smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M05_create_view_and_edit_text_files/5_change_the_shell_environment.md

 ## 📎 Summary

-* The **shell environment** defines your Linux session's behavior.
+- The **shell environment** defines your Linux session's behavior.
-* You can use `export`, `printenv`, `unset`, and `echo` to interact with environment variables.
+- You can use `export`, `printenv`, `unset`, and `echo` to interact with environment variables.
-* Temporary changes affect the **current session only**.
+- Temporary changes affect the **current session only**.
-* Persistent changes require editing `.bashrc`, `.bash_profile`, or global system files.
+- Persistent changes require editing `.bashrc`, `.bash_profile`, or global system files.
-* Managing your shell environment is key to efficient, repeatable, and secure system usage.
+- Managing your shell environment is key to efficient, repeatable, and secure system usage.

----

-✅ Let me know if you want:

-* 📥 Markdown export for GitHub
-* 🧪 Guided Lab: Customizing the shell prompt and PATH
-* 🧠 Quiz with answers
-* ⏭️ Next topic: *Set Shell Aliases and Startup Files*

-You're learning to **bend the Linux shell to your will**, Shahid 🔧🐚 Keep customizing!